Game commission relocates bear hit by car

-A bear struck by a car Monday on East Washington Street sought refuge in a tree, then was removed and relocated, according to reports.
+A bear struck by a car Monday on East Washington Street sought refuge in a tree, then was removed and relocated.

 New Castle Fire Chief Mike Kobbe said the fire department was called out but the driver already had driven away from the scene when firefighters arrived.